nickbabcock/vigenere/README.md

 # Vigenère Cipher

 The [Vigenère Cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) is a slightly more complex version of the [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher), where instead of rotating plaintext by a single letter, Vigenère allows rotation by words.
 Despite the increase in intricacy, both Vigenère and Caesar ciphers are susceptible to frequency analysis.
-One can recover the plaintext and the key given sufficiently long enough ciphertext due to inherent patterns in english text.
+One can recover the plaintext and the key given sufficiently long ciphertext due to inherent patterns in english text.
 [Dr. C.-K. Shene breaks down how this method works](https://pages.mtu.edu/~shene/NSF-4/Tutorial/index.html).

 This repo is a [hosted web page](https://vigenere.nickb.dev) that allows one to play with encryption, decryption, and recovery of Vigenère ciphers.